-And then, NLG platforms can turn machine-readable or structured data into human-understandable stories; it can even customize stories for specific audience and linguistic requirements.
+And then, NLG platforms can turn machine-readable or structured data into human-understandable stories; it can even customise stories for specific audience and linguistic requirements.

 NLP/G technology is most mature in the postinvestment phase, with applications already in use at some large investment management firms.
 Because portfolio and index performance are naturally structured data, NLP/G engines can readily use these inputs to generate performance attribution reports and periodic investor reviews.
 Many see this technology altering the performance analyst role, with 19% of performance analysts—highest among all investment professional roles—expecting that their current roles will not exist in five to 10 years.10 NLP/G is expected to improve the timing, accuracy, and cost of producing reports based on investment portfolios’ performance and strategy.
 These outputs’ programmatic nature combined with NLG’s ability allows for the creation of client on-demand reporting.
 Figure 4 shows a machine-generated portfolio narrative that was written with NLP/G technology and made available to investors shortly after period close.

 To convert the possible benefits of NLP/G adoption into reality, investment managers may benefit from reexamining their strategic vision and talent approach.
 There is a long adoption curve ahead, and firms may help drive initial adoption by balancing short- and long-term objectives.
 Leading practices suggest that implementation and execution are best supported with a refresh of talent strategies, including positioning technology as an enabler rather than a threat.